DyversHands/www.DyversHands.com/GateWatch.md

 ## About the Quickstarter

+Our crowd funding drive on [Kickstarter](https://www.kickstarter.com/projects/christophera/gate-watcha-collaborative-storytelling-game-quickstarter?) started on May 25th and was fully funded within a day, and ended on June 14th.
+All the regular orders were shipped on time in August, and the limited "Storyteller's Edition" was shipped in early October.

 Though I have been involved with a number of successful Kickstarter projects, this was the first that I  ran under my own own name.
-I love the creative power of constraints, so I am attempted to do this as a [Quickstarter,](https://creators.kickstarter.com/quickstarter/) a Kickstarter initiative that embraces the following ethos:
+I love the creative power of constraints, so I released this game as a [Quickstarter,](https://creators.kickstarter.com/quickstarter/) a Kickstarter initiative that embraces the following ethos:

 - Quickstarter is about thinking small and simple.
 - Quickstarter is keeping it fun & "Do It Yourself".